 Unlike the form 64-8, a record of the Comp1 will not be held on any ‘main’ HMRC computer system, such as SA, COTAX, VAT Mainframe.
 Therefore, caseworkers must not send the Comp1 form to the Central Agent Authorisation Team (CAAT).
 This is to ensure that there is no confusion between permanent advisers (appointed using form 64-8) and temporary advisers (appointed using form Comp1).

-Top of page

 Customer who signed the Comp1 or 64-8 is unable to deal with their tax affairs